Aringay: Spanish Colonization

 In June 1572, Spanish conquistador Juan de Salcedo and his soldiers arrived in Aringay during their expedition to Northern Luzon.
 Following the pacification of the nearby settlement of Aroo, they encountered a thriving enclave of ethnic Pangasinan people actively involved in gold trading.

 The Spanish attempted to persuade the locals to pay tribute to the Crown and convert to Christianity.
 However, Salcedo did not establish a permanent foothold in the area, opting instead to continue his expedition northward to Vigan, which he later founded as Villa Fernandina de Vigan in honor of Prince Ferdinand, son of King Philip II.

 Subsequently, Augustinian friars and Spanish authorities, led by Captain Alfonso Quirante, formally organized the settlement into a pueblo.
 The Spaniards imposed their authority by subjugating the locals and foreign merchants and converting them to Christianity.
 A visita (satellite mission station) was established in Aringay and placed under the jurisdiction of the larger church district in Agoo.
 New agricultural techniques and the Encomienda System were introduced, entrusting native labor and resources to Spanish encomenderos, friars, and local elites in exchange for tribute and governance.

 The gold trade in Aringay eventually declined as Spanish authorities centralized the precious metals industry.
 This shift disrupted the community’s traditional way of life and reoriented its economy toward agriculture under Spanish influence.

-By the 18th century, population pressures and the oppressive conditions imposed by Spanish colonial rule prompted Ilocano migrants from Ylocos provinces and neighboring towns to settle in Aringay.
+By the 18th century, population pressures and the oppressive conditions imposed by Spanish colonial rule prompted Ilocano migrants from the Ilocos provinces and neighboring towns to settle in Aringay.
 These settlers established communities along the mouth of the Carayan Lucsin (Aringay River), dividing into settlements on the river's northern and southern banks.
 Over time, they eventually expanded eastward, forming prosperous villages in the surrounding valleys.
 The migration resulted in Aringay becoming predominantly inhabited by Ilocanos and Ilocanized Pangasinenses.

 On December 16, 1741, the settlement was officially organized as a municipality and named Aringay.
-Don Pablo Vergara served as the first gobernadorcillo under the jurisdiction of Pangasinan province and the Bishopric of Nueva Segovia.
+Don Pablo Vergara served as the first gobernadorcillo under the jurisdiction of Pangasinan and the Bishopric of Nueva Segovia.
 Following Spanish urban planning principles, early homes were constructed in a Renaissance grid pattern.

 Under Spanish rule, Aringay thrived, with agriculture becoming the primary livelihood.
 The introduction of modern farming techniques improved productivity in the valleys and plains, while the fishing industry - supported by species like giant carp introduced by East Asian traders - flourished.
 A Chinese community also developed in the town, contributing significantly to the local economy.